 What is TEFAP?
 TEFAP is a federal program that provides food commodities to distribution sites.
 Food pantries and prepared meal sites receive commodities and they are distributed with other foods.
 If you need food assistance, you may be eligible to receive food from food pantries, or prepared meals

-The goals of the Wisconsin WIC Farmers' Market Nutrition Program (FMNP) are: to provide WIC participants with checks to purchase locally-grown fresh fruits, vegetables and herbs at farmers' markets; to provide WIC participants with nutrition education and the resources to encourage the consumption
+The goals of the Wisconsin WIC Farmers Market Nutrition Program (FMNP) are: To provide WIC participants with checks to purchase locally-grown fresh fruits, vegetables and herbs at farmers markets.
+To provide WIC participants with nutrition education and the resources to encourage the consumption of

 The purpose of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is to promote and maintain the health and well-being of nutritionally at-risk pregnant, breastfeeding and postpartum women, infants and children.